Resources

 Biofuels

-Often promoted as a “green” alternative to fossil fuels, biofuels actually have the same or worse greenhouse gas (GHG) emissions as fossil fuels over their full life cycle (production through consumption).
-Depending on the source, biofuels either reduce biodiversity and forests (biomass), put pressure on our food system (liquid biofuels), or support a system of leaky pipelines and fracking (“renewable” natural gas").
+Often promoted as an alternative to fossil fuels, biofuels actually have the same or worse greenhouse-gas emissions as fossil fuels over their life cycle (production through consumption), and negatively impact our health, forests, and food systems.

 Large Hydro

-A significant portion of Vermont’s electricity comes large hydro generating stations across eastern Canada.
-No other New England state considers this energy renewable: Building mega dams floods large areas of land, destroying habitats, releasing large quantities of methane, and erasing Indigenous land.
+A significant portion of Vermont’s electricity comes from hydroelectric generating stations in eastern Canada.
+Building these mega dams floods large areas of land, destroying habitats, releasing large quantities of methane, and erasing Indigenous land.

 Policy Explainers & How-Tos